kef59000/thro-de/bash/Bash Scripting.md

     ./my_bash.sh

-# Exercise 2: Variables
+# Exercise 2: Variables 1
 Create a bash file with [this code](./bash_02_Variables-1.sh).
 There are different options to determin the outcome...

-# Exercise 3: System Variables, Math
+# Exercise 3: Variables 2
 Create a bash file with [this code](./bash_03_Variables-2.sh).

 ## Setting system variables